Indonesian ceremonial bronze axes: Form

 Swallow-tail socketed bronze axes were found in Java.
-An exceptionally large axe discovered in Bogor have its swallowtail part adorned on one of its surface by a roughly drawn mask with bud-shaped eyes.
+An exceptionally large axe discovered in Bogor have its swallowtail part adorned on one of its surfaces by a roughly drawn mask with bud-shaped eyes.

-Other types of Indonesian ceremonial bronze axe is the curved blade which have been discovered everywhere in the archipelago from West Java (e.g. at Bandung) to Sulawesi.
-The blade-shaped bronze axe were produced in full size and as miniatures.
-Although looks like a weapon, its elegant blade is not strong enough for any practical use in both warfare or agriculture.
+Other types of Indonesian ceremonial bronze axe are the curved blades which have been discovered everywhere in the archipelago from West Java (e.g., at Bandung) to Sulawesi.
+The blade-shaped bronze axes were produced in full size and as miniatures.
+Although looking like a weapon, the elegant blade was not strong enough for any practical use in either warfare or agriculture use.

 Illustration of these axes carried by plumed warriors appears on various bronze objects across the archipelago and northern Vietnam, the origin of the Dong Son drum.